Existence of constant scalar curvature Kaehler cone metrics, properness and geodesic stability: A priori estimates

-The estimates in \cite{arXiv:1712.06697,arXiv:1801.00656,arXiv:1801.05907} uses fixed smooth reference metric $\om_0$.
-In our setting, the reference metric is $\om_{\theta_\eps}$, which converges to a K\"ahler cone metric $\om_\theta$.
-But in general, the K\"ahler cone metric does not have bounded geometry.
-Therefore, we need to use the delicate analysis of the approximate metric $\om_\theta$ proved in \cite{arXiv:1709.09616} and choose appropriate weighted functions to carry out the estimates.
+The estimates in \cite{arXiv:1712.06697,arXiv:1801.00656,arXiv:1801.05907} were obtained in terms of fixed smooth reference metric $\om_0$.
+In the non-degenerate setting, the reference metric is $\om_{\theta_\eps}$, which converges to the K\"ahler cone metric $\om_\theta$, as $\eps\rightarrow 0$.
+But, in general the K\"ahler cone metric does not have bounded geometry.
+Therefore, we need to apply the delicate analysis of the approximate metric $\om_\theta$ proved in \cite{MR4020314} and choose appropriate weighted functions to obtain the estimates.
+In the degenerate case, we will obtain estimates separately.